andlabs/libui/README.md

 ## Requirements

-* Windows: Windows Vista SP2 with Platform Update or newer ** At present, you must provide a manifest file
+* Windows: Windows Vista SP2 with Platform Update or newer
 * Unix: GTK+ 3.4 or newer
 * OS X: OS X 10.7 or newer